Support through your toughest HR challenges: A network of 285,000 HR professionals.

 The final bill preserves the Section 127 tax exclusion that allows employers to provide up to $5,250 of education assistance per year tax free to their employees at the undergraduate, graduate or certificate level.

 It also preserves the Section 117 tax exclusion for educational assistance for employees, their spouse or dependents at educational institutions.

 "For decades, the Society for Human Resource Management has championed the importance of employer-provided tuition assistance," said SHRM's Coulombe.
 "The House and Senate conference report ensures that the tax treatment of this vital benefit will be preserved.
 This is a win for human resources, for employers who invest in their workforce and for the employees who power the economy in America."

 [SHRM members-only toolkit: Designing and Managing Educational Assistance Programs]

 Individual Health Coverage

-The Senate's bill would effectively repeal the Affordable Care Act's (ACA's) individual mandate, which requires most Americans to have health insurance, by reducing to zero the tax penalty for going without coverage.
-The House bill leaves the individual mandate in place.
+The Senate's bill would effectively repeal the ACA's individual mandate, which requires most Americans to have health insurance, by reducing to zero the tax penalty for going without coverage.
+The House bill left the individual mandate in place.